Monday, 11 August 2025

 Alpha and Omega—the first and last letters of the Greek alphabet.

-God is the beginning and the end.
+God is the beginning and the end,

-History is not a random cycle of violence.
+By this understanding, history is not a random cycle of violence.

 It is not controlled by the whims of tyrants.

-It has a direction.
+Rather, it has a direction.

 It has a goal.